In effect since Aug 2, 2026

 The EU AI Act is Live.
 Are Your Agents Compliant?

-• Article 50 transparency obligations: August 2, 2026, unchanged, applies in 24 days.
+• Article 50 transparency obligations: In effect since August 2, 2026.

 • Annex III high-risk system obligations: December 2, 2027 - deferred via Digital Omnibus political agreement reached May 7, 2026, formal enactment expected July 2026.